mhauru/MPS-in-Julia-minicourse/README.md

 https://arxiv.org/pdf/0907.2796.pdf<br>
 https://arxiv.org/pdf/1306.2164.pdf

+iTEBD:<br>
+Section 2 of https://arxiv.org/pdf/0711.3960.pdf for the canonical form.<br>
+https://arxiv.org/pdf/cond-mat/0605597.pdf for the algorithm itself.

 ## The files

-`meeting_01.ipynb`
+`meeting_01.ipynb` ... `meeting_05.ipynb`
-An IJulia notebook for the first meeting.

-`meeting_02.ipynb`
-An IJulia notebook for the second meeting.
+IJulia notebooks for the meetings.
+Include solutions templates and solutions to the homework.

 `homework_01_template.ipynb`
 A template notebook for the first homework, with blanks to fill in.

 `MPSTools.jl`
 A fancier template for the first homework, with a module and some parametric types and all kinds of other goodies.
 For the hardcore.

-`meeting_03.ipynb`
-An IJulia notebook for the third meeting.
-Enhanced after the meeting with notes on the stuff we didn't have time to cover live.
-Also includes instructions and a template for the second homework.